Are we surprised to find SMBHs with JWST at z > 9?: Great expectations and amazing confirmations

 \subsection{Tracking the origin and fate of $z \simeq 9 - 11$ SMBHs}

-The analysis of the emission properties of the best candidates of GNz11 and CEERS-1019 (among which we show in Figs. \ref{fig:ceersSED} and \ref{fig:gnz11SED} some representative cases) supports the interpretation that the central point source of GNz11 could be powered by a $1.5 \times 10^{6} \, \rm M_\odot$ super-Eddington accreting BH ($\lambda_{\rm Edd} \simeq 2 - 3$), while CEERS-1019 harbours a more massive BH, with $M_{\rm BH} \simeq 10^7 M_\odot$, accreting sub-Eddington ($\lambda_{\rm Edd} \simeq 0.45 - 1$), with a dominant emission from the host galaxy.
+The analysis of the emission properties of the best candidates of GNz11 and CEERS-1019 (among which we show in Figs. \ref{fig:ceersSED} and \ref{fig:gnz11SED} some representative cases) supports the interpretation that the central point source of GNz11 could be powered by a $1.5 \times 10^{6} \, \rm M_\odot$ super-Eddington accreting BH ($\lambda_{\rm Edd} \simeq 2 - 3$), while CEERS-1019 may harbour a more massive BH, with $M_{\rm BH} \gtrsim 10^7 M_\odot$, accreting sub-Eddington ($\lambda_{\rm Edd} \lesssim 0.5$), with a dominant emission from the host galaxy.

 Here we go one step further, and we investigate the origin and fate of these systems.
 In Fig. \ref{fig:BHtracks} we show their BH mass as a function of redshift (lower horizontal axis) and time (upper horizontal axis).
-Evolutionary tracks for the best candidates of CEERS-1019 at $z = 8.7$ (red star) in the EL model, and of GNz11 at $z = 10.6$ (yellow star) in the SE model are shown with blue and orange solid lines in the upper and lower panels, respectively.
+Evolutionary tracks for the best candidates of CEERS-1019 at $z = 8.7$ (filled black star) in the EL model, and of GNz11 at $z = 10.6$ (filled red star) in the SE model are shown with blue and orange solid lines in the upper and lower panels, respectively.
+We also show with a smaller filled black star with errorbars the candidate system in UHZ1 at $z = 10.3$.
 The dark blue and red coloured points along the tracks mark the occurrence of BH mergers, while gray points indicate the mass of the initial BH seed and the mass at the observed redshift of GNz11 and CEERS-1019.
 We also show the BH masses and redshifts of AGNs identified by JWST at $z < 7$, using the same symbols and colours adopted in Figs. \ref{fig:mbhlbol} and \ref{fig:mbhmstar}.
 The lavender data points indicate the BHs measured in quasars at $z \sim 6 - 7.5$ \citep{inayoshi2020}.
 The gray horizontal bands identify the mass ranges corresponding to light and heavy BH seeds in CAT.
 In both panels, the dotted lines with triangles indicate the maximum BH mass that is predicted by CAT at $4 \leq z \leq 20$ (yellow), and the minimum BH mass that would be detectable in a survey like CEERS (turquoise) and JADES (violet).
 We also mark with vertical dotted lines the maximum redshift at which BHs would be observable in these two surveys, that correspond to the redshift at which the minimum detectable BH mass equals the maximum BH mass predicted by each model.